VulcanJS/vulcan-docs/source/architecture.md

 - `nova:email`
 - `nova:users`

-Every Nova app will usually include them, but note that strictly speaking only `nova:core` (which itself depends on `nova:lib`) cannot be removed from Nova apps.
+Every Vulcan app will usually include them, but note that strictly speaking only `nova:core` (which itself depends on `nova:lib`) cannot be removed from Vulcan apps.

 ### Feature Packages

-These includes all the main Nova features:
+These includes all the main Vulcan features:

 - `nova:events`
 - `nova:settings`